 When notes with flags appear in groups, their flags are usually replaced by horizontal beams that connect them.
 Two beamed eighth notes look like a pair of stems joined by a single thick line on top; two beamed sixteenth notes are joined by two lines.
 Beaming makes the pulse easier to read.

-For every note value, there is a corresponding rest of the same duration.
-Rests look nothing like the notes they replace, which is why beginners often have to memorize them as their own vocabulary.
+For every note value there is a corresponding rest of the same duration.
+Rests look nothing like the notes they replace, which is why they have to be memorized as their own vocabulary.
+Memory aid: “whole rests hang, half rests sit” — whole rest hangs below the fourth line; half rest sits on top of the third line.

 • Whole rest: a small filled rectangle hanging below the fourth line of the staff